dreywandowski/shopping-cart/README.md

-# E-commerce system
+## E-commerce system

-## A simple web app built to simulate an e-commerce system
+# A simple web app built to simulate an e-commerce system, with payment gateways (Paystack and Flutterwave) intergrated.
-## Live link: adura-shop.000webhostapp.com/shop
+# Live link: adura-shop.000webhostapp.com/shop